-The first part of hike would be along the Cougar Ridge trail.
+The first part of the hike would be along the Cougar Ridge Trail.
 It would work its way upward, crossing two flowing streams along the way.
 Oaks provided shade in spots.
 The wide trail appears to be recently graded.
 After a bit, the Engelmann trail connected from the east, but I wanted to take it from the other junction, so onward I hiked.

 The next trail I encountered was the Bobcat Trail.
 This single track bisects the Engelmann Loop.
 I might take it upon my return.

 Finally, I reached the other junction for the Engelmann Loop.
 I could see Burnt Mountain before me, and where my route probably was.
 Flowing water worked its way down the middle of the trail, but there was enough space on either side to keep from having issues.
-I soon came to small pond.
-I spied a mother duck and her ducklings having breakfast upon the water.
+I soon came to a small pond.
+I spied a mother duck and her ducklings having breakfast on the water.

 From my research, I knew I had to cross a small meadow to the base of the mountain, & from there a use trail should take me to the summit.
 Just past the pond, I saw the meadow and a faint path through it.